igorbenav/fastcrud/docs/advanced/crud.md

 ### OR parameter filters

 More complex OR filters are supported.
-They must be passed as dictionary, where each key is a library-supported operator to be used in OR expression and values get's passed as the parameter.
+They must be passed as dictionary, where each key is a library-supported operator to be used in OR expression and values is what get's passed as the parameter.

 ```python
 # Fetch items priced under $5 or above $20